Giving to Widford Parish

 There are three ways to do this:

 - Set up an account with the Parish Giving Scheme.
-This is soon to become active in October 2018.
 It is a scheme that is by direct debit and allows you much easier control that by Standing Order.

 - By setting up a standing order with your bank – if you would like to set this up, please download the Standing Order Form here.